MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/management-packs.md

 ## Import the Operations Manager Alert Cube Management Pack
-By default, Service Manager does not automatically import the System Center Alert Management Cube management pack when you register Operations Manager as a data source.
+By default, Service Manager doesn't automatically import the System Center Alert Management Cube management pack when you register Operations Manager as a data source.

-Instead you must manually create a data source for Operations Manager.
+Instead, you must manually create a data source for Operations Manager.
 For more information, see [How to Register the System Center Data Warehouse to Operations Manager](register-sources-to-dw.md).
 Afterward, use the following procedure to import the management pack.

 ### To import the Operations Manager alert cube management pack

-1. In the Service Manager console, click **Data Warehouse**, click **Management Packs**, and confirm that **System Center Datawarehouse Operations Manager Library** is listed.
+1. In the Service Manager console, select **Data Warehouse**, select **Management Packs**, and confirm that **System Center Datawarehouse Operations Manager Library** is listed.

-2. On the Data Warehouse Management Server, type the following Windows PowerShell commands to manually import the management pack.
+2. On the Data Warehouse Management Server, enter the following Windows PowerShell commands to manually import the management pack.
 (This example assumes that Service Manager is on drive C and that you installed Service Manager using the default path).

     ```
     cd 'C:\Program Files\Microsoft System Center\Service Manager 2016 R2\PowerShell'